 Why was the Golden Preference created?
 The Golden Preference was created to resolve inherent problems with the Golden Rule, which cannot be updated because most Christians refuse to permit any modifications to the Holy Bible.
 The Golden Preference also eliminates the authoritarian underpinnings of the Golden Rule by being structured as more of a suggestion than a definitive rule.

-How is the Golden Rule flawed?
-It fails to take into consideration the preferences of others by incorrectly requiring that one's own personal standards are the appropriate baseline.
-People tend to have a wide variety of different preferences, and what a practitioner of the Golden Rule prefers may not necessarily be consistent with the preferences of others to whom they're trying to apply the Golden Rule.
-For example, if you're in the mood to listen to classical orchestral music but someone else in the same room is in the mood to listen to heavy metal music, using the Golden Rule would require that you play a selection the classical music for the other person, which would obviously be incompatible with their preferences (the Golden Preference leaves the scenario open to other options and approaches, such as engaging in a conversation about which type of music to play).
+For example, if you're in the mood to listen to classical orchestral music while someone else in the same room prefers to listen to heavy metal music, using the Golden Rule would require that you play a selection the classical orchestral music for them, which would obviously be incompatible with their preferences (the Golden Preference leaves the scenario open to other options and approaches, such as engaging in a conversation about which type of music to play).